 - 19. Retract all outriggers. - 20.
-Remove the chocks (A) under the tires of the dolly.
+Remove the chocks (A) under the tires of the dolly. - 21.
+Inflate dolly air suspension, by turning Suspension Dump Knob to "FULL".

 Open Swing gear brake

 Risk of tilting due to swinging (slewing) the superstructure!
 When the swing gear brake is open, the superstructure can rotate involuntarily (influenced by wind / tilting position of the crane vehicle).
 The crane vehicle can overturn when this happens.
 For this reason only open / lock open the Swing Brake (friction) and Swing Lock (gear) when the boom is fastened to the dolly.